NexusMutual/workflows/README.md

 #### 3. ff-release-candidate-to-master.yml

 This job is manually triggered once staging testing passed.
-This is the final step in releasing to production. `master` is updated, a production image is pushed, and we sync `dev` and `hotfix` (using fast-forward or rebase) so that everything is consistent with production.
+This is the final step in releasing to production. `master` is updated, a production image is pushed, and we sync `dev` and `hotfix` via rebase so that everything is consistent with production.

 - Manually triggered in the GitHub Actions UI (i.e. workflow_dispatch)
 - Steps: